IzuuCode/flappy_Bird/README.md

-# 🐤 Flappy Bird Game in Python
+# 🐤 Flappy Bird Game in Python!!!

 A clone of the popular Flappy Bird game developed using Python and Pygame.
 Includes a start menu, sound effects, collision detection, and score tracking!